 In general, I don’t like putting all of my eggs in one basket.
 If a plugin update has a problem, or if you introduce a fatal bug in a theme update, it will affect all of my sites that use that plugin or theme.
 It’s bad enough to bring one site down with a bad update, but it would be horrible to bring ALL of my sites down.
 I don’t like having sites chained to each other unless the benefits outweigh the costs.

 Yes, I know you’re supposed to test plugin updates on a staging site.
 But many people don’t.
 If you’re one of those folks who just pushes the Update button when a new plugin is available, I really wouldn’t recommend Multisite!

 Why the Benefits May Not Be As Great As Expected

-The big benefit of Multisite, easier site administration, might be insignificant if you have large sub-sites.
-That’s because, if your sub-sites are huge, the main time-sink in the update process is not pressing the “Update” button.
-It is testing to make sure the update didn’t break something.
+The big benefit of Multisite, easier site administration, might be insignificant if you have unique sub-sites.
+That’s because, if your sub-sites are all different from each other, then the main time-sink in the update process is not pressing the “Update” button.
+It is testing to make sure the update didn’t break one of the sites.

-Using Multisite doesn’t excuse you from having to test each of your sub-sites individually (unless perhaps your sub-sites are super simple).
-So there’s diminishing returns if your sub-sites are huge.
+Using Multisite doesn’t excuse you from having to test each of your sub-sites individually (unless your sub-sites are truly very similar to each other).
+So there are diminishing returns if your sub-sites are unique.

 When I Would Not Use Multisite